saikojosh/grunt-css-url-rewrite/README.md

 ## Compatibility

-Version >= 0.3.0 of this plugin is compatible with Grunt 0.4.x.
-Versions 0.0.1 through 0.2.0 are only compatible with Grunt 0.3.x.
+This plugin is compatible with Grunt 0.4.x.

 ## License

-Copyright (c) 2013 Eric Hynds (@erichynds)
+Copyright (c) 2014 Jasper Haggenburg (@jpunt)
 Licensed under the MIT License.